How to Start a Landscaping Business in New Mexico (2026)

 Step 1: Form Your Business Entity

-File an LLC with the New Mexico Secretary of State at enterprise.sos.nm.gov for $50.
+File your LLC at enterprise.sos.nm.gov for $50.
 No annual report required.
-Obtain your EIN from IRS for free.
-New Mexico requires no DBA registration.
+Obtain your EIN from IRS.gov for free.
+New Mexico does not require DBA registration – your LLC can operate under your landscaping trade name without a separate filing.

 Step 3: Get Local Business Registration

-Step 4: Determine If You Need a Pesticide Applicator License
+Step 4: Determine Whether You Need a Pesticide Applicator License

-Basic landscaping (mowing, trimming, planting, irrigation) requires no state license.
-However, if you commercially apply any pesticide, herbicide, or chemical fertilizer, you must hold a New Mexico Commercial Pesticide Applicator License from the NMDA.
+Basic landscape maintenance – mowing, trimming, edging, planting, mulching, irrigation system maintenance – requires no state license in New Mexico.
+However, if you commercially apply any pesticide, herbicide, rodenticide, or chemical fertilizer, you must hold a New Mexico Commercial Pesticide Applicator License from the New Mexico Department of Agriculture (NMDA) under NMSA § 76-4.
 This applies to:

 • Tree and shrub pest management